Consensys/linea-monorepo/contracts/README.md

 # Smart Contracts

-Contains Ethereum smart contract code for Consensys Rollups.
+Contains Ethereum smart contract code for the Linea Rollup and Message Service.

 ## LineaRollup (L1MessageService)
 The Linea Rollup, which contains the L1MessageService, is the smart contract that is responsible for: